darktable-org/dtdocs/README.md

 - Assume the reader has the application open while reading the user manual
 - You will be copy edited, don't take it personally
 - Changes to the content should be proposed via pull request or a similar mechanism
+- Use image callouts if you need to annotate an image, do not add word for annotations, this makes localization difficult

 ### Link conventions

 Internal links should be relative to the current file and must point to a markdown file.

 See the following examples for the conventions used in the manual